What is a cholecystectomy?

 gas still in your belly.
 This pain may last for a few days.
 It should feel a bit better

-Take a pain reliever as recommended by your provider.
-Aspirin or other pain medicines
+Take a pain reliever as recommended by your healthcare provider.
+Aspirin or other

-may raise your risk of bleeding.
-Be sure to take only medicines your healthcare provider
+pain medicines may raise your risk of bleeding.
+Be sure to take only medicines your

 Walking and limited movement are generally fine.
 But you should avoid strenuous activity.

-Your provider will tell you when you can return to work and go back to normal activities.
+Your healthcare provider will tell you when you can return to work and go back to

 Before you agree to the test or the procedure make sure you know: